ccmilne/ccmilne.github.io/README.md

 ## Education
 M.S.
 Information | University of Michigan (_May 2022_)

-B.A. | University of Michigan (_May 2020_)
+B.A.
+FTVM | University of Michigan (_May 2020_)

+---
 ## Work Experience

 **Data Scientist @ KPMG, Digital Lighthouse (_July 2022 - Present_)**
 - Designed a Google Cloud pipeline for summarizing earnings call transcripts using LangChain’s framework for chaining a VertexAI model with a VectorStore to provide contextual querying based on predefined prompts for a large banking client
 - Performed attrition modeling for a leading global life sciences company, analyzing attrition for vulnerable populations with survival curves, time series analyses, and statistical inference, delivering a set of Power BI dashboards for monitoring risk
 - Repaired an outdated ML pipeline predict box office results for a large streaming service using social media sentiment with 70%+ accuracy by updating deprecated API features, streamlining comment scraping, and improving regularization methods
-- Presented on bootstrapping generative AI approaches for over 230 colleagues, providing tutorials on creating Streamlit.io demos with OpenAI, summarization tasks, and prompt engineering strategies for KPMG’s internal ChatGPT API with Jupyter
+- Presented on bootstrapping generative AI approaches for over 230 colleagues, providing tutorials on creating Streamlit.io [demos](https://github.com/ccmilne/GenAI_Boilerplate_Streamlit) with OpenAI, summarization tasks, and prompt engineering strategies for KPMG’s internal ChatGPT API with Jupyter

 --
 ## Projects